 CPI teachers guide and help our children grow and develop at their own pace and ability level.
 Your interest in your children and CPI is the common ground you share with your teachers.
 Teachers schedule parent conferences and are available throughout the school year for discussion of specific problems or concerns relating to their students.

 Jennifer and her husband, Adam, grew up in Fairfax County and reside in Centreville.
-They are blessed with 5 children.
-Active at CPI since 2000, Jennifer has served on the Board of Directors as Maintenance, Parent Education, and the Health and Safety Director.
-Prior to joining the CPI staff in 2012, she was a private daycare provider, worked in hospital administration and continues to work part time as the Accounts Auditor for a local landscaping company.
-In addition to being a regular volunteer for Fairfax County public schools and long-time member of the Virginia PTA, she has also served as a cheerleading coach, a Girl Scout troop cookie manager and as the Award Coordinator for the SYA wrestling.
-Jennifer was honored as the 2012 and 2014 SYA Wrestling Volunteer of the Year.
-In her spare time, Jennifer enjoys reading, gardening, baking, and of course exploring all the sciences.
+They have been graced with 5 children and one grandchild.
+Active with CPI for 19 years, Jennifer served on the Board of Directors as Maintenance Director, Parent Education Director, and the Health and Safety Director.
+Prior to becoming a CPI teacher, she worked in hospital administration, as a private daycare provider, and still continues to work part time as a Tournament Manager for Northern Virginia Wrestling Federation.
+She continues to volunteer for FCPS and is a long-time member of the Virginia PTA.
+She also served as an FPYC cheerleading coach, with Girl Scouts, and as the Award Coordinator for SYA Wrestling.
+Jennifer was honored as the SYA Wrestling Volunteer of the Year in 2012 and 2014.
+In her spare time, she enjoys, home-remodeling, baking, and of course, exploring all the sciences.

 Teacher, Threes & STEAM Discoverers